 - Data analysis

-- Media Response
+- Media response

 - Annotations of practical work

 - Test, multiple choice, short answer and/or extended response

-- Problem Solving Task
+- Problem-Solving Task

 - A report of a student-designed practical investigation

-- Students must satisfactorily complete (at minimum) Unit 2 Physics before undertaking Units 3 & 4. - Students must undertake a minimum of General Mathematics in conjunction with Physics.
+- It is recommended that students satisfactorily complete (at minimum) Unit 2 Physics before undertaking Units 3&4. - It is recommended that students undertake a minimum of General Mathematics in conjunction with Physics.